eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.6 Relying Party authorization
-There is a risk that Relying Parties may over-ask, i.e., ask a Wallet instance for more attributes than the Relying Party reasonably needs for its use case.
+There is a risk that Relying Parties may over-ask, i.e., ask a Wallet Instance for more attributes than the Relying Party reasonably needs for its use case.
 This is obviously a risk for the privacy of the user, and this risk must be mitigated.
 At least three approaches can in principle be used to protect the user against over-asking: the user approval